 Keywords: Sustainable Agriculture; Nano Application; Slow Release Fertilizers; Plant Protection; Nanosensors; Carbon Nanotubes

 Citation: Tarun K Upadhyay., et al. “Recent Nanotechnological Advancement in Sustainable Agriculture".Acta Scientific Biotechnology 1.4 (2020): 18-29.

-Copyright: © 2020 Pam VA., et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.
+Copyright: © 2020 Tarun K Upadhyay., et al. This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.